William Fairfax: Death and legacy

 In his will of 1757, Fairfax left Belvoir and his plantation of Springfield, containing 1400 acre, to his eldest son George William Fairfax.
 He left his plantation Towlston Grange, with 5500 acre, to his youngest son Bryan Fairfax; he left land in Culpeper County of 3250 acre and 1100 acre to his daughter Hannah.
-George William Fairfax and his wife Sally Cary (also of what became known as the First Families of Virginia) lived at Belvoir, but had no children.
+George William Fairfax and his wife Sally Cary, both members of what became known as the First Families of Virginia, lived at Belvoir.
+They had no children.

 In 1773, they sailed to England on business and never returned after the American Revolutionary War disrupted society.
 George William Fairfax wrote his good friend and neighbor George Washington to look after the estate and put it up for rent.
 However, in 1783, the unoccupied mansion was destroyed by fire.
-Furthermore, Rev. Bryan Fairfax would also eventually sail to England to secure his inheritance.
+Rev. Bryan Fairfax also eventually sailed to England to secure his inheritance.

 British cannonballs fired from ships in the Potomac River completed Belvoir's demolition during the War of 1812.
-However, the ruins were placed on the National Register for Historic Places in 1972, and were subsequently excavated by high school students and professional archeologists engaged by the U.S. Army Corps of Engineers, whose national headquarters is now on the estate once administered from Belvoir.
+However, the ruins were placed on the National Register for Historic Places in 1972, and were subsequently excavated by high school students and professional archeologists engaged by the United States Army Corps of Engineers, whose national headquarters is now on the estate once administered from Belvoir.